Project duration: January 2020 - December 2022

 Ultimately, by conducting research on and for institutions of public culture, this project will be an agent of social innovation that impacts how the global is theorised.
 Making concrete recommendations for the education and museum sectors and contributing to the creation of a more resilient society with more elastic models of social cohesion through changes in public discourse.

-Through a series of academies the project seeks to reimagine cultural and educational institutions beyond modern Western and colonial frameworks and reposition them as agents of social and political change that increase our understanding of our global world's complexities.
-The academies are designed to enable transatlantic, multi-sectoral, and public knowledge sharing between those working in and on different geocultural contexts.
+Through a series of academies, assemblies, and gatherings, the project seeks to reimagine cultural and educational institutions beyond modern Western and colonial frameworks and reposition them as agents of social and political change that increase our understanding of our global world's complexities.
+These events are designed to enable transatlantic, multi-sectoral, and public knowledge sharing between those working in and on different geocultural contexts.

 Worlding Public Cultures will conclude in:

 - A website of baseline data, including a mapping exercise which will result in the collection of key baseline datasets that will reveal how global, transnational and transcultural narratives are being represented in universities and museums worldwide.
-Also, a vetted list of resources for research, teaching and curating in a global context and notes compiled by doctoral and post-doctoral students about each academy.
+Also, a vetted list of resources for research, teaching and curating in a global context and notes compiled by doctoral and post-doctoral students about each academy, assembly, and gathering.

 - 2 white papers - 1 on pedagogy, and the other on curating in a global context.